legacywebhub/investmentsite/README.md

 # Notes
 * To run on cpanel host, some packages are not compatible so older versions of libraries are used
 * Pillow, pscopg2, reportlab and mysqlclient(for mySQLdb) had conflicts
-* mysqlclient requires an extra setting with PyMySQL on settings.py
+* mysqlclient requires an extra setting with PyMySQL library on settings.py